 1 egg, beaten

 1/3-1/4 cup hot sauce, depending on how spicy you want your balls

 Creamy Herb Dip

 Preheat oven to 375.
 Drizzle 1 tsp of oil on a sheet pan lined with parchment paper and set aside.
-In a pan, melt 1 tsp oil over medium heat.
+In a pan, melt 1 tablespoon oil over medium heat.
 Add onion, garlic, celery, and carrot, and sauté for 5 minutes.
 Turn heat off and allow vegetables to cool slightly.
-In a bowl, mix together the ground meat, vegetables, blue cheese, beaten egg, and hot sauce.
+In a bowl, mix together the ground meat, breadcrumbs, vegetables, blue cheese, beaten egg, and hot sauce.
+If you have time, refrigerate for at least an hour and up to 24 hours.
 Using your hands or an ice cream scoop, form small balls, approximately 1 1/2 inches in diameter.
 Spread the meatballs out evenly on the sheet pan and bake for 20 minutes.

 While the balls bake, combine all the ingredients for the herb dip in a food processor and blend until smooth.

 Once the meatballs are cooked, wipe away any melted cheese, and serve with creamy herb dip.